-- Preserve the exterior Carter Farmhouse building façade - explore adaptive reuse options - Participate in the Chesterfield Avenue: River to Railroad Heritage Corridor - Interpretive Signage - Chesterfield Heritage Farm Area - Maintain the view corridor from Chesterfield Avenue - Assess condition of surrounding heritage trees
+- Preserve the exterior Carter Farmhouse building façade - explore adaptive reuse options and identify investors - Participate in the Chesterfield Avenue: River to Railroad Heritage Corridor - Interpretive Signage - Chesterfield Heritage Farm Area - Maintain the view corridor from Chesterfield Avenue - Assess condition of surrounding heritage trees was 12 years old when the lower burner told me that the original bitchen was in the bosoment with a dumb moiter to the ground floor.

-ID, Heritage & Recreation Sites and Major Public Bui !4/13 eth Watson, AICP, Heritage Strategies, LLC.
+ID, Heritage & Recreation Sites and Major Public Buil 14/13 eth Watson, AICP, Heritage Strategies, LLC.
 Elizabeth is a regional

-Area Interpretive Sign #4 - re the route along Chesterfield Avenue to the cent #1 by Mary Margaret Revell Goodwin, photo #2 by Elizabeth Watson ies)
+Area Interpretive Sign #4 - re the route along Chesterfield Avenue to the center #1 by Mary Margaret Revell Goodwin, photo #2 by Elizabeth Watson ies)